About this topic

 The data presented in this section are sourced from the AIHW Specialist Homelessness Services Collection.
 See the data tables in the Download data section for notes related to these data.

-In 2021–22, mental health-related services or assistance (including psychological, psychiatric and mental health services) were some of the most common services required.
-However, these needs are increasingly unmet.
-From 2011–12 to 2021–22, the proportion of First Nations clients of specialist homelessness services who required, but were not referred to, or provided with, mental health-related services or assistance increased from 21% to 38% (AIHW 2019; AIHW 2022c) (Figure 3; Table HH.6).
+In 2022–23, mental health-related services or assistance (including psychological, psychiatric and mental health services) were commonly required services for First Nations people presenting to specialist homelessness services.
+The proportion of First Nations clients who required, but were not referred to, or provided with, mental health-related services or assistance trended upwards from 21% in 2011–12, reaching a peak of 39% in 2020–21.
+The proportion of unmet need then decreased in 2021–22 and 2022–23 (38% and 35%, respectively) (AIHW 2023b) (Figure 5; Table HH.9).

 Data tables